Student Athlete Medical Documentation

-The NCAA is now requiring all member institutions to confirm each student athlete's sickle cell trait status (SCTS).
-ALL student athletes will need to provide confirmation documentation starting August 2013.
+The NCAA requires all member institutions to confirm each student athlete's sickle cell trait status (SCTS).
 Not complying with these requirements WILL impact your medical clearance status.

 Student athletes who are positive for Sickle Cell Trait will be allowed to participate in intercollegiate athletics; this does NOT prohibit the student athlete from participating.
 Knowing your SCTS will help the athletics department staff (Athletic Trainers, physicians and coaches) make adjustments to your training program, monitor your health during participation and provide proper care if you become ill.
-Educational material regarding SCT can be found through the links below, on our website and included with your Athletic Health Questionnaire for you to print and keep.
+Educational material regarding SCT, along with the Athletic Department's policy can be found through the links below.

 More information about the University of Massachusetts Dartmouth Sports Medicine Sickle Cell Policy can be found at this link.